nitya-8603/ToDoList/README.md

 # ToDoList
 This To-Do List App is a simple task manager that allows users to add, delete, and update tasks.
-It stores tasks in a local database for persistence.
+The app initializes the SQLite database that stores tasks for persistence.